1fadi/scanet/README.md

 * to get a list of all devices connected to the same network: (must be given root permission!)
 `python3 scanet.py local -s 192.168.178.0`

-* to get info, public and private IPv4 addresses:
+* to get hostname, public/private IPv4/IPv6 addresses:
 `python3 scanet.py get general`

 * print help message: